yuer020611/QQclientkey/README.md

 # QQcilentkey
+Today I find the last way can not use , i hope you do not use it by the way of illegal!!
 QQ cilentkey is a good tool.
 It needs a "requests" module.But i don't know how to fix it in linux.
 So i will show you the tool on  Windows.If you want to see the teaching clear , click the url :http://www.anyuer.club/?id=58